-Choosing the right Reiki Master would probably top the list of considerations for many people when deciding to embark on their Reiki journey.
+Choosing the right Reiki Master and class would probably top the list of considerations for many people when deciding to embark on their Reiki journey.
 Often, beginners find themselves attracted to a brochure or a free talk, or feeling an urge to enroll for a class right away, when for years they have been thinking about learning Reiki, but not acting on it for some reason or other.
 These strange urges are simply their intuition’s way of telling them the time is now!

 To help with more pragmatic decisions, here are some tips that can be a compass for you when choosing a Reiki Master for yourself.